-Criminal Possession of a Weapon in the Third Degree – NY PL 265.02(1)
+Criminal Possession of a Weapon in the Third Degree: NY PL 265.02

 As with other offenses involving Criminal Possession of a Weapon, there are numerous other subsections that may be applicable and that are not addressed here.
-As New York criminal defense lawyers and former Manhattan prosecutors, the attorneys at Crotty Saland PC have seen an overwhelming amount of these crimes in a wide array of circumstances.
-Whatever subsection or degree of Criminal Possession of a Weapon you are being investigated for or you have already bee charged with, Crotty Saland PC is ready to assess the facts of your case and implement a defense to the charges.
+As criminal defense lawyers and former Manhattan prosecutors, the attorneys at Crotty Saland PC have seen an overwhelming amount of these crimes in a wide array of circumstances.
+Whatever subsection or degree you are being investigated for or you have already been charged with, Crotty Saland PC is ready to assess the facts of your case and implement a defense to the charges.
 Never forget that when your life and future is at stake, there is absolutely no substitute for experience, knowledge and advocacy.